Phronesis2025/BibleStudyApp/docs/homepage-rule.md

    - Gradient background overlay
    - Organic shapes in sky-400/10 for a softer look
    - Parallax effect on the background image for depth
+   - CTA button to navigate directly to the 'Get Started Today' section

 2. Introduction Section